visalkrishnan/data-analyst-agent/README.md

   "answer": "The total revenue for Apple Inc. in 2024 was $383 Billion USD.", "generated_sql": "SELECT SUM(Revenue) FROM dataset WHERE Company_Name = 'Apple Inc.' AND Year = 2024;" }
+code
+Code
+### What was likely wrong before?
+1. Sometimes Mermaid diagrams break GitHub's renderer if the lines inside the diagram contain weird spacing or missing quotes.
+I simplified the Mermaid syntax in this version so GitHub renders it flawlessly.
+2. Make sure there is an empty line before and after the ```mermaid block.
+3. Make sure there is an empty line before and after lists (like step 1, step 2).

+Push this to GitHub (`git add README.md`, `git commit -m "fix readme"`, `git push`), and it will look perfect.